 13. Astro File Manager (File Explorer)

 The interface is easy to understand and use.
-With the Cloud Hopping feature, which another great feature of this app, you can move files between cloud storages with a single click.
+With the Cloud Hopping feature, which another great feature of this app, you can move files between cloud storage with a single click.

 It has a download manager with which you can download and open files from the web.
 The task killer kills the tasks or processes that burn the battery life.